How Evergreen Content Saves Time and Effort

 The other benefit of evergreen content is that you can reuse it.
 Some content marketers will give the advice that you should only reuse content if you are going to be putting a twist on it, like turning an article into an infographic or an infographic into a whitepaper.

 I disagree.
 There’s actually nothing wrong with reusing the exact same content over and over again, as long as the content is still up to date, and as long as you are sharing it at relevant time, or at a key point in a sales cycle.

 Make Less, Share More

 In fact, most companies aren’t sharing their content often enough to be effective.
-Fast Company recently published an article “The Social MedIa Frequency Guide”, which advises marketers to tweet up to 14 times daily, while limiting posts on LinkedIn to once a morning.
-Facebook and Google+ come in at an average of two posts a day.
-This advice jives with my own experience of what works, managing large consumer-facing accounts.
+Fast Company recently published an article “The Social Media Frequency Guide”, which advises marketers to tweet up to 14 times daily, while limiting posts on LinkedIn to once a morning.
+Facebook comes in at an average of two posts a day.

 Does that mean that you need to be publishing 14 completely original things each day?
 No. Because content on Twitter is continually being refreshed in a never-ending waterfall of tweets, there’s a good chance that something published in the morning won’t be seen by someone visiting Twitter in the afternoon.
-So a best practice for Twitter is to share the same content more than once, in different time slots or on different days of the week.
+On Twitter, share the same content more than once, in different time slots or on different days of the week.

 Content strategists refer to this as channel and velocity planning.
 That’s a plan for how much to publish which pieces of content to which content channels, such as a blog, homepage, YouTube channel, and Twitter account.
 As we’ve already demonstrated, the velocity—or frequency that you post content in a particular place—varies channel by channel, based on what’s typical for that channel.